 A prototype acts as a bridge between the idea and a full-fledged product.
 Skipping to think prototypically implies shifting the focus from the ‘how’ part of the product, which can result in an MVP failure.

-‘Everyone’ is not your targeted audience when it comes to validating your MVP prototype.
+'Everyone’ is not your targeted audience when validating your MVP prototype.
 So, it’s not worth asking your friends and relatives for feedback if they are not your intended audience.
-You need to target the right market and get the right feedback.
+You need to target the right market and get the correct feedback.

 About 90% of startups fail.
 Directly heading towards the lean MVP development process without choosing the accurate development method — Agile, Waterfall, or DevOps — is one of the reasons projects end up their life in the middle.